 We have now established a 'Joint POWF Programme and the BOWF Programme Steering Group that includes key external stakeholders (KO, BOPRC & NZTA) to oversee progress of project work associated with these programmes.
-As evidence we have provided the slide deck from the most recent external meetings.
+As evidence we have provided the deck from the most recent external meeting.
 There is also a Technical Advisory Group (TAG) setup to help with working through and testing POWF Programme housing related work with KO.

 Following completion of the HBA we have initiated Accessibility modelling and demand analysis work to give effect to Policy 1 and 5 of the NPS-UD 2020 in particular.
 NPS-UD has directive requirements for setting building heights and densities based on the level of accessibility (or demand).
 Together with the HBA this work provides key evidence that will inform the scope to the intensification plan change and FDS.
 The HBA and accessibility modelling and demand analysis is completed in December.
-The NPS-UD 2020 requires that RLC as a tier 2 Council needs to have a notified plan change implementing intensification policies by 20 August 2022 In early December RLC issued an RFP for consultant support to support RLC through the development of a the Intensification Plan Change and a non-statutory design guide.
+The NPS-UD 2020 requires that RLC as a tier 2 Council needs to have a notified plan change implementing intensification policies by 20 August 2022.
+In early December RLC issued an RFP for consultant support to support RLC through the development of a the Intensification Plan Change and a non-statutory.

+design guide.
 The same RFP also requires the consult to develop a FDS, which will be developed concurrently with the intensification and design guide.
 Tier 2 Councils are required to prepare a FDS in time to inform the 2024 LTP.
 The date we have planned to complete the FDS by is June 2023 so that this strategy can inform the 30 Year Infrastructure Strategy review prior to the 2024 LTP.
 This RFP document has been provided as evidence.
 As detailed above, RLC supports the Bill due to our acute housing needs and hopes to use the powers to both increase housing yield and bring forward the point at which the medium density residential provisions would become operative.
-Supporting Material Reference [insert name of attachment and cross reference to relevant part below] Appendix 7 - HBA Appendix 17 - POWF Gantt Chart Appendix 18 - Joint Programme Steering Group Presentation External Appendix 4 - RFP for Contract FDS Intensification PC Design Guide 1.5 The extent to which the Proposal supports Response at EOI Stage housing development on land owned by Māori and to which Mana Whenua have been (a) Please comment on the extent to which the proposal supports housing development on land owned by Māori. involved in developing the proposed solution.
-Of the additional dwellings estimate to develop this application (1,320 dwellings), 120 of these are on general Māori owned land.
-The Fordland's Community is made up of 2,000 residents, mostly Māori and a significant portion of the land within the community is Māori owned (200 of the additional dwellings).
-The population of Rotorua is 40% Māori, therefore we estimate a significant portion of the infill and intensification which we have not accounted for in this application will be on Māori-owned land. (b) Please comment on the extent to which Mana Whenua have been involved (or will be involved) in developing the proposed solution.
-The Te Arawa Partnership is an partnership approach between the Rotorua Lakes Council and Te Tatau o Te Arawa to work together to improve Rotorua and ensure Te Arawa can effectively participate in decision making.
-He Papakáinga, He Hápori Taurikura Rotorua Housing and Thriving Communities Strategy Te Arawa

-Partnership was developed in partnership by Te Arawa and the Rotorua Lakes Council to provide a framework to address Rotorua's housing issues.
+Supporting Material Reference [insert name of attachment and cross reference to relevant part below] Appendix 7 - HBA Appendix 17 - POWF Gantt Chart Appendix 18 - Joint Programme Steering Group Presentation External Appendix 4 - RFP for Contract FDS Intensification PC Design Guide The extent to which the Proposal supports 1.5 Response at EOI Stage housing development on land owned by Māori and to which Mana Whenua have been (a) Please comment on the extent to which the proposal supports housing development on land owned by Māori. involved in developing the proposed solution.
+Of the additional dwellings estimate to develop this application (1,765 dwellings), 668 of these are on general Māori owned land.
+The population of Rotorua is 40% Māori, therefore we estimate a significant portion of the infill and intensification which we have not accounted for in this application will be on Māori-owned land. (b) Please comment on the extent to which Mana Whenua have been involved (or will be involved) in developing. the proposed solution.
+The Te Arawa Partnership is a partnership approach between the Rotorua Lakes Council and Te Tatau o Te Arawa to work together to improve Rotorua and ensure Te Arawa can effectively participate in decision making.
+He Papakáinga, He Hápori Taurikura Rotorua Housing and Thriving Communities Strategy Te Arawa Partnership was developed in partnership by Te Tatau o Te Arawa and the Rotorua Lakes Council to provide a strategic framework to collectively address Rotorua's housing issues.